srirambalacm/multiagent-system/06-08-proposal.md

 ---

 ## 1. Project Overview
-The objective is to build a centralized multiagent system that routes diverse user queries to specialized agents.
+The objective is to build a centralized multi agent system that routes diverse user queries to specialized agents.
 The core layout consists of a prompt-based router and three distinct operational agents handling mathematics/vision, statistical/data analysis, and machine learning execution.

 The final end state for the month is a single execution interface where a user can supply an arbitrary prompt, dataset, or image, and receive an output from the correct agent.